 Let’s return to this “work consisting entirely of quotations,” which, according to Arendt, was Benjamin’s dream.1

 He collected boxes and files of quotes, each annotated and indexed, which he kept, along with his books, in his Paris apartment.
 What a sight!

-Benjamin did not write his last moments so we don’t know why he took his life.
+Benjamin did not write his last moments, so we don’t know why he took his life.
 Perhaps he felt captured already.
-Or at the unbearable thought of the burning of his papers, books and the final extinguishing of his ultimate dream, he simply ‘disappeared inside.’
+Or at the unbearable thought of the burning of his papers and books and the final extinguishing of his ultimate dream, he simply “disappeared inside.”

 There is a passage in Elie Wiesel’s Night, the horrifying story of his incarceration in Auschwitz, that might illuminate Benjamin’s mentality.
 Wiesel wrote of the moment hope failed: “Our beloved objects we carried with us from place to place were now left behind in the wagon and with them, finally, our illusions.”

 It’s a question of personhood.
-Where do we begin and end?
+Where do we begin, and where to we end?
 What are your limits, what is you versus your representation?
-Benjamin believed art – and therefore humankind – must be anchored to time, space, culture, ritual and indeed, the space around it.
+Benjamin believed art—and therefore humankind—must be anchored to time, space, culture, ritual, and, indeed, the space around it.
 What does this mean in our digital world?
 Do I exist here?
 Do you?